 C&E SOC/SOC 245 — TECHNOLOGY AND SOCIETY

-Students are introduced to a wide range of work on technology, the social forces shaping its development, and social impacts of its adoption.
-Students are encouraged to examine their assumptions about technology and its relationship to society.
+Covers technology, the social forces shaping its development, and social impacts of its adoption.
+Examine one's assumptions about technology and its relationship to society.

 C&E SOC/F&W ECOL/SOC 248 — ENVIRONMENT, NATURAL RESOURCES, AND SOCIETY